Explore the Guide

 - Ask high-level questions about affordability and timing

-- Visit communities or model homes to get a feel for layouts and lifestyle
+- Visit communities or model homes to experience layouts and lifestyle firsthand

 As priorities take shape, the process becomes more focused.
 Buyers begin narrowing choices based on lifestyle, budget, and timing.